 There are also a growing number of regional creative networking groups in cities around the UK.
 Until recently, the local authorities here have run the Creative Growth Southampton networking events, which have been well attended.

 Additionally, there are networking groups like SO:NG, which is organised by our friend Tom Gibson, that lets people in the local music scene meet and network over drinks.
 I’ve definitely made some great, professional connections through these events.

 You can find a lot of these events on Eventbrite, or by looking for local community groups on Facebook and LinkedIn.

 While online networking is a whole different kettle of fish, it’s a really great way of getting to know people.
 If you’re reading this and thinking “I’d like to have Rowan from Southpoint Films in my network”, well here’s your chance!

-If you think I’d be a good part of your network, and vice versa, and you’re not simply trying to sell me something, please get in touch.
+Please get in touch if you think I’d be a good part of your network, and vice versa.
+(And you’re not simply trying to sell me something!)
 You can find me on Twitter and LinkedIn.
-(Don’t just silently follow or request to connect – send me a message!)
+Don’t just silently follow or request to connect – send me a message!

 You can also reach me through our various communications channels at Southpoint Films too.

 Enjoyed this article?

 Get more content just like this delivered straight to your inbox.
 Sign up to our mailing list.